A TENUOUS GLOBAL GROWTH OUTLOOK

 - The rising cost of capital will impact spending and investment, which we believe is already being felt by the canaries in the coal mine – America’s small and mid-sized businesses.

-The intense investor focus on commercial real estate has subsided a bit, but the sector’s problems still remain.
+The intense investor focus on Commercial Real Estate has subsided a bit, but the problems still remain.
 Prices from market transactions will likely result in more accurate marks in private asset investor books, which could precipitate further selling and forced deleveraging.

 Commodities have had a difficult first half of 2023.
 Slower cyclical growth will continue to weigh on industrial metals and energy.
 Furthermore, China’s lackluster reopening has not provided the tailwinds for commodities that we expected.